 In other words, leaving that money in your RRSP generates a lot more future income than taking it out today.

 Higher taxes on withdrawal

 Most Canadians have a lower income in retirement.
 So tax implications are lower when you wait to withdraw RRSP funds until then.
 But the more you make, the more you pay in taxes.
 Withdrawing from your RRSP early, while you are working, ultimately leaves less of your own money in your pocket, long term.

 There is a yearly RRSP contribution maximum.
 If you don’t contribute the max, any leftover room rolls over every year, until you turn 71.
-However, there is one thing to be aware of.
+There is one thing to be aware of, however.
 With a TFSA, you can re-contribute back into the fund.
 However, with an RRSP, once you contribute, that room is lost forever.

 RRSPs are meant to accrue interest, not to be touched until retirement.
 However, there are good and reasonable reasons to withdraw early.
 Knowing the benefits and downsides, as well as the costs and long-term implications, is the best way to know if it is wise to withdraw from your RRSP.
 When you know the RRSP withdrawal rules, you can make the best decisions for your situation.

 As always, the best thing you can do is consult with your financial advisor.
 They can discuss RRSP withdrawals with you, and help you figure out what works best for your needs.